nsngnvrt/goose-crestron-xio/README.md

 - **Connection Timeout**: Adjust `timeout_seconds` if you experience timeout issues
 - **Authentication Errors**: Verify your XiO Cloud token and account_id are correct
 - **MAC Address Format**: Ensure MAC addresses are in the format "00.10.7f.b1.e3.00"
+- **Installation Issues**: Make sure you're using the full path to the extension directory when installing

 ## License